-It incorporates a microscope with large sourceto-optic distance and a large size gated micro channel plate detector.
+It incorporates a microscope with large source-to-optic distance and a large size gated micro channel plate detector.
 The first version (2023) uses the existing ARGOS optical analyzer and a microscope.
-The second one (in 2024) will bring an improvement of the spatial and temporal performances; it differs by minor modifications of the optical block, and a new analyzer with an advanced tube (ARGOS HD tube type).
+The second one (in 2025) will bring an improvement of the spatial and temporal performances; it differs by minor modifications of the optical block, and a new analyzer with an advanced tube (ARGOS HD tube type).

 The microscope includes eight X-ray channels, each consisting of two toroidal mirrors with a 0.6° grazing angle-of-incidence and a filter.
 Each image of the eight X-ray channels is produced along four micro channel striplines.
 The bi-mirrors are mounted in a Wolter-like configuration.
-They are coated with platinum graded multilayers to have a good reflectivity till 13 keV [81, 82].
+They are coated with platinum graded multilayers to have a good reflectivity in the 0.5 to 12 keV range [81, 82].

-This imager also includes a film protective holder to protect optical components from damages caused by target debris and UV radiation.
+This imager also includes a film holder to protect optical components from damages induced by target debris and UV radiation.